Shady-shaikh/eureka/README.md

 ## Description

-This is the whole SAP system where you can generate PO'S and sale order and records will be available in invetory reports (sales , purchase and per day inventory report).
+This is the whole SAP system where you can generate purchase order and sale order and records will be available in invetory reports (sales , purchase and per day inventory report).
 You can see your transactions also and every modue will have some doc number generated automatically using series number and academic year. you can rectify your inventory also using rectification module and transfer bin-bin or warehouse-warehouse. we have claims module also which has flow of arppove/reject/revise data within multiple role of users.

 ## Getting Started